NicholasPCole/ping-logger/README.md

 The InfluxDB settings are defined in the [InfluxDBClient documentation](https://influxdb-python.readthedocs.io/en/latest/api-documentation.html#influxdbclient) and passed through as keyword arguments, and some examples are given for `influxdb['host']` and `dest_hosts` to demonstrate the input format. `src_host_name` is used to help identify multiple running instances of the script on different servers.

+A set of tags can be added to all points with an associative array under the top-level `tags` key.
+An example of this is to set the hostname of the source server (`src`).

 Additional tags can be added on a per-host basis with the optional `additional_tags` associative array.

 ### Cron job